OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 - we pop arguments off the previous frame [^args-off-prev-frame]...
 - ...and write them to the new one (plus other unimportant post allocation stuff)

-The incorrect behavior is: in some cases, when we trigger GC here, the `prev_frame` argument does not get correctly adapted by the GC.
-So `args` ends up wrong, `Frame::init_frame_post_alloc` is given an incorrect pointer, and we messed up.
+The incorrect behavior is: in some cases, when we trigger GC here, the `prev_frame` argument still points to the old heap, having seemingly not been correctly adapted by GC.
+So `args` that reads from it ends up being wrong, `Frame::init_frame_post_alloc` is given an incorrect pointer, and things break later.
 The question is now: *why*?

 Clearly, `prev_frame` is not properly reported to MMTk and doesn't get moved.
 Simple, except it's wrong: this `Frame` very much does get moved.